Jump to

 How to start a nonprofit: A board of directors meeting

 One of the most important steps when starting a nonprofit is recruiting your board of directors.
-Don’t rush this process.

-Your board members need to be passionate about your cause and capable in their positions.
 A significant amount of your members should be influential in your community or otherwise be able to help raise money.

 At a minimum, your board should be comprised of a president, treasurer, and secretary in the beginning, though the average board has about 15 members.
-If you need help finding nonprofit board members, consider reaching out to professionals and community builders on LinkedIn.

 Make sure you outline the level of commitment that they’ll be expected to make as well as the benefits they may receive from joining.